 Duration of the Fellowship is early July 2018 to September 30, 2018.
 The Fellowship stipend is $3,000.
 The stipend is supported by Humanities New York.

-Interested applicants should submit the following to Emily Parsons, email@example.com, by midnight on June 27, 2018:
+Interested applicants should submit the following as one .pdf file to Emily Parsons, firstname.lastname@example.org, by midnight on June 27, 2018:

 - a letter of interest, including background in the public humanities and/or community education outreach